 Reframing How I Think of Psychology

-Whether I call it soul or mind, I do learn about the inner-workings of humans by careful observation of Scripture.
+Whether I call it soul or mind, I do learn about the inner-workings of humans through careful observation of Scripture.
 I also learn about humans by reviewing recorded history.
-I learn by the study of groups and individuals.
+I learn from the study of groups and individuals.

 To study the mind is not to devalue or discredit Scripture.
 To find ways to help a person’s mind, that are not contrary to the Word, does not devalue or discredit Scripture.